The 2025 State of Employee Safety Report

 Maintaining a safe working environment is challenging when workplace hazards and on-site threats are rising.
 Use the actionable data in this report to prepare your employees to navigate a wide range of emergencies and critical events.

-Discover ways to support your managers and improve your safety procedures.
+Discover ways to support your people and improve your safety outcomes.

-Employee concerns about emergencies are rising.
-Over the last three years, more employees feel that their employers’ safety efforts are slowing down.
+Employee concerns about emergencies are rising, but over the last four years, more employees feel that their employers’ safety efforts are slowing down.
+This is even higher in the U.K., with 62% of employees reporting that their employers are not making more effort.

 55%